awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 ## How It Works<a name="automation-ec2reset-how"></a>

 Troubleshooting an instance with Automation and the **AWSSupport\-ResetAccess** document works as follows:
-+ You specify the ID of the instance and execute the Automation workflow\.
++ You specify the ID of the instance and run the Automation workflow\.
-+ The system creates a temporary VPC, and then executes a series of Lambda functions to configure the VPC\.
++ The system creates a temporary VPC, and then runs a series of Lambda functions to configure the VPC\.
 + The system identifies a subnet for your temporary VPC in the same Availability Zone as your original instance\.
 + The system launches a temporary, SSM\-enabled helper instance\.
 + The system stops your original instance, and creates a backup\.
 It then attaches the original root volume to the helper instance\.